 The present study demonstrated that flavonoids exerted a more pronounced effect on individuals with MHO compared to those with MUO, across various combinations of metabolic status and obesity, using MHNO individuals as a reference group.
 This finding remained consistent before and after adjustments for socioeconomic factors, demographic characteristics, and behavioral variables.
-This may be because the metabolic function of MHO individuals is normal, and they have higher insulin sensitivity, lower levels of inflammatory markers, and normal adipose tissue function,(28, 33)[29, 33] whereas MUO individuals already have higher metabolic disorders and struggle to respond better to dietary interventions.
+This may be because the metabolic function of MHO individuals is normal, and they have higher insulin sensitivity, lower levels of inflammatory markers, and normal adipose tissue function,[29, 33] whereas MUO individuals already have higher metabolic disorders and struggle to respond better to dietary interventions.
 In addition, we did not find a significant association between flavonoid intake and MUNO individuals.
-This may be attributed to the fact that non-obese individuals generally exhibit lower levels of inflammatory markers compared to people with obesity, and no significant elevation of inflammatory markers was observed in MUNO individuals.(34, 35)[34, 35] However, flavonoids usually ameliorate obesity-related metabolic complications by modulating inflammatory markers secreted by adipokines and factors such as fibrinogen activator inhibitor-1, tumor necrosis factor-α (TNF-α), interleukin-6, resistin, and lipocalin.(36)[36]
+This may be attributed to the fact that non-obese individuals generally exhibit lower levels of inflammatory markers compared to people with obesity, and no significant elevation of inflammatory markers was observed in MUNO individuals.[34, 35] However, flavonoids usually ameliorate obesity-related metabolic complications by modulating inflammatory markers secreted by adipokines and factors such as fibrinogen activator inhibitor-1, tumor necrosis factor-α (TNF-α), interleukin-6, resistin, and lipocalin.[36]

-Analysis of different subclasses of flavonoids showed that anthocyanins, flavanones, and flavan-3-ols have important roles in the development of MHO and MUO among individuals.[22]
-Flavanones, predominantly derived from citrus fruits, exhibit potent antioxidant and anti-inflammatory properties.(36)[36] These compounds ameliorate metabolic dysregulation primarily through modulating AMPK activation, regulating peroxisome proliferator-activated receptor alpha (PPARα) signaling, enhancing carnitine palmitoyltransferase-1 (CPT-1)-mediated lipid utilization, and preserving mitochondrial function mitochondrial function.(37)[37] Structurally related flavonoids such as anthocyanins and flavan-3-ols have also demonstrated comparable regulatory effects on metabolic pathways.
+Analysis of different subclasses of flavonoids showed that anthocyanins, flavanones, and flavan-3-ols have important roles in the development of MHO and MUO among individuals.
+In population-based studies, a higher habitual intake of several flavonoids, including anthocyanins was associated with a lower level of inflammation.[22]
+Flavanones, predominantly derived from citrus fruits, exhibit potent antioxidant and anti-inflammatory properties.[36]
+These compounds ameliorate metabolic dysregulation primarily through modulating AMPK activation, regulating peroxisome proliferator-activated receptor alpha (PPARα) signaling, enhancing carnitine palmitoyltransferase-1 (CPT-1)-mediated lipid utilization, and preserving mitochondrial function mitochondrial function.[37]
+Structurally related flavonoids such as anthocyanins and flavan-3-ols have also demonstrated comparable regulatory effects on metabolic pathways.
 The protective effect of flavanones in MUO (OR = 0.58) was slightly weaker than that of MHO, but it was still statistically significant.
-The lack of significant effect of the remaining three subclasses (flavones, flavonols, isoflavones) may be due to geographical location, dietary habits(e.g. flavonols are mainly derived from Onions and apples), and bioavailability in the body affecting the type and intake of flavonoid subclasses ultimately influencing their effects.(38)[38]
+The lack of significant effect of the remaining three subclasses (flavones, flavonols, isoflavones) may be due to geographical location, dietary habits(e.g. flavonols are mainly derived from Onions and apples), and bioavailability in the body affecting the type and intake of flavonoid subclasses ultimately influencing their effects.[38]

-Subgroup analysis revealed heterogeneity in the effects of flavonoids on individuals with different demographic characteristics (age, education level, ethnicity) and levels of physical activity.
-This may be attributed to differences in dietary preferences and health awareness among various groups.
-Evidence suggests that unhealthy eating habits are a significant contributor to the decline in metabolic health.(39) A significant interaction was observed between physical activity and flavonoid intake in the MUO population (p interaction < 0.05).
-Beyond diet, physical activity is the most critical factor influencing obesity, as it can facilitate weight loss by boosting energy expenditure.(40, 41) Studies have also indicated that increased physical activity can enhance metabolic health in people with obesity.
-This study further corroborates our findings.
-Consequently, in the comprehensive intervention strategy for managing obesity, the combination of dietary and exercise interventions may prove to be more beneficial.[39][40]
+Although the overall tests for interaction did not reach statistical significance, differences in point estimates observed in certain subgroups remain noteworthy.
+For instance, the protective effect appeared more pronounced among individuals with moderate diet quality (HEI-2015 score 50–70) and other Hispanic.
+Evidence have suggested that unhealthy eating habits are a significant contributor to the decline in metabolic health[39], and our study suggests that flavonoids may act synergistically with an overall healthy dietary pattern rather than in isolation.[40]